Greece Travel Guide logo

 There are plenty of hotels to choose from in Chania and where you will stay will depend on your budget and whether you want to be on the beach, in the old town or in the new town.

 Hotel Ammos, Chania, CretePersonally my first choice is probably the Hotel Ammos which is located on the beach about a 45 minute walk from the old city.
 In fact one of the reasons I would choose this hotel is because you can walk the entire way on the beach.
 Its a beautiful hotel, well decorated with modern art and with an owner who seems to enjoy renovating it every year so you are always in a new hotel.
 The rooms are large and spacious and have small kitchens and the hotel is right on the beach.
 It also has a pool and is a favorite hotel for families with children many who come every year.
 The hotel has its own restaurant which has a nice selection of Cretan traditional food, typical Greek cooking and a few international favorites.
-The owner Nikos Tsepetis is very knowledgable about Crete and especially about where to eat, as is evident in the fact that he wrote the restaurant section of this site.
+The owner Nikos Tsepetis is very knowledgeable about Crete and especially about where to eat, as is evident in the fact that he wrote the restaurant section of this site.
 There is a small fish pond, beautiful gardens and unlike most hotels there is parking if you have a car, which you should if you plan to explore western Crete.
-You can get more information and book the Hotel Ammos at www.hotelsofgreece.com/crete/ammos

-Hotel Casa Delfino, Chania, CreteFor those who want to be in the old town and stay in a 17th Century Venetian Palace, as many of us would, then I suggest the Hotel Casa Delfino which probably would be out of the budget of most of us, however this being a down year, there may be some bargains around.
+Hotel Casa Delfino, Chania, CreteFor those who want to be in the old town and stay in a 17th Century Venetian Palace, as many of us would, then I suggest the 5-Star Hotel Casa Delfino Hotel and Spa which probably would be out of the budget of most of us.
+Especially me.
+However we went out to dinner one night with some friends and I met the owner and he invited us to stay for free and it was one of the nicest hotels I have ever stayed in.
 The rooms are magnificent and there are suites available for those who want to take the next step up.
-Ours, courtesy of the owner, had a jucuzzi for two, a very comfortable bed that a small family would be happy in and a living room dining room area that was bigger than the one in our apartment in Athens.
+Ours had a jucuzzi for two, a very comfortable bed that a small family would be happy in and a living room dining room area that was bigger than the one in our apartment in Athens.
 The courtyard is beautiful and has the world's largest cactus and serves as a sitting area for the cafe which makes excellent espresso.
 Its a block up from the sea and for what it is worth is a favorite of Tipper Gore.
-You can get more information or book it at www.hotelsofgreece.com/casadelfino

 Hotel Porto Veneziano, Chania, CreteThe first place we stayed which I also loved was the Hotel Porto Veneziano which is a modern looking three story building in the inner harbor by the Venetian shipyards, the Sailing Ship Minoa Museum, and all the best restaurants and cafes.
 Most rooms overlook the harbor and the old town and in my opinion in terms of location if you are staying in town then this is the best area to stay in.
 The rooms were large and the beds comfortable, the staff were helpful and they had a little cafe with tables on the street where you can sit, drink coffee or something stronger and watch the fishing boats and the people walk by.
-You can get more information and book the Hotel Porto Veneziano at www.hotelsofgreece.com/crete/portoveneziano
+We did not have any meals here except breakfast but people who reviewed the hotel on Booking.com raved about the food and other aspects of the hotel, which you can read by clicking on that link.
+It is rated as 'Exceptional' by reviewers which for a 3-star hotel is pretty good and also means if you don't book it quickly you probably won't get a room there.
+I will just add that I really liked staying here and leave it at that.

 Return to Chania, Crete Index Page